alketm/fsi406/README.md

 3 - Select: Create a new instance for environment (EC2), choose a t2.micro instance type, platform Amazon Linux

+4 - Set 'Cost Saving setting' to 1 hour

-4 - Leave the rest at default and click 'Next step'
+5 - Leave the rest at default and click 'Next step'

-5 - Review and click 'Create environment'
+6 - Review and click 'Create environment'

-6 - Wait until environment is ready.
+7 - Wait until environment is ready.

-7 - Click on the green '+' icon and select 'New Terminal'
+8 - Click on the green '+' icon and select 'New Terminal'

 ## Retrieve DB Xetra Dataset

 1 - We will first create a bucket to store a subset of the DB Xetra dataset: